In the District of Columbia theft is defined as:

 The term “wrongfully obtains or uses” includes conduct previously known as larceny, larceny by trick, larceny by trust, embezzlement, and false pretenses.

 THEFT OF SERVICES

 In cases in which the theft of property is in the form of services:

-1) proof that a person obtained services that he or she knew or had reason to believe were available to him or her only for compensation and that;
+- Proof that a person obtained services that one reasonably believe were available only for compensation and that;

-2) he or she departed from the place where the services were obtained knowing or having reason to believe that no payment had been made for the services rendered in circumstances where;
+- Departed from the establishment where the services were obtained knowing or having reason to believe that no payment had been made for the services rendered and in circumstances where;

-3) payment is ordinarily made immediately upon the rendering of the services or prior to departure from the place where the services are obtained, shall be prima facie evidence that the person had committed the offense of theft.
+- Payment is ordinarily made immediately upon the rendering of the services or prior to departure from the establishment where the services are obtained .

 Penalties for theft in the first degree shall not be a fine of more than $5,000 or imprisoned for not more than 10 years, or both, if the value of the property obtained or used is $1,000 or more.